consort-it/ansible-example/README.md

 ansible-playbook demo-playbook.yml -i hosts --extra-vars "user=deploy"
 ```

-where the deploy user has sudo access to your system which could be defined in *hosts* file like this:
+where the deploy user has sudo access to your system.
+Hosts file should look like this:

 ```
 [demo-hosts]
 1.2.3.4
 ```

-This requires your playbook to include something like this, too:
+This requires your playbook to include:

 ```
 remote_user: '{{ user }}'